tamunoWoks/drivers_assessment/README.md

 31. When recovering from a skid, a driver should:
     **= Steer in the direction the driver wants the front of the vehicle to go.**
 ---
+32. A "slow-moving vehicle" sign must be dispalyed on the rear of any vehicle that normally travels at speeds less than:
+    **= 40km/h.**
+---